#DIVIDED

 To get lost.
 To make friends.

-And boy did I get lost.
-I needed to learn the hard way,
+And boy, did I get lost.
+I learned the hard way

-that a common navigation system does not necessarily work in Israel.
+that a standard navigation system doesn’t necessarily work in Israel.

-With armed soldiers at roadblocks directing me towards my desired destination.
+armed soldiers at roadblocks directing me toward my intended destination.

-Particularly in the Muslim dominated region around Acre one feels very welcome through the incredible Arabic hospitality.
+Particularly in the Muslim-majority region around Acre, one feels deeply welcomed through incredible Arabic hospitality.

-I feel very comfortable as soon as I experience a common mindset of openness.
+I feel at ease when I encounter a shared mindset of openness.

-On the other hand, experiencing the occupied territories first hand left me speechless and sad.
+On the other hand, experiencing the occupied territories firsthand left me speechless and saddened.

-Even hearing provocations shouted from the watchtowers by Israeli soldiers,
+Even hearing provocations shouted from watchtowers by Israeli soldiers,

-held within concrete walls and barbed wire, surrounded by guard towers like dogs.
+held behind concrete walls and barbed wire, surrounded by guard towers like animals.

-Through beauty, laughs, tears of joy and tears of sadness.
+Through beauty, laughter, tears of joy, and tears of sadness,

 I felt divided.